DE1-Engineering-Mathematics/module-resources/tutorial_sheets/15-optimisation.md

 Find the line of best fit, using minimised sum squared residuals, of the form $y=mx+c$, through the following three points: (2,1), (3,5) and (7,9).
 Plot the resulting curve, points and residuals.

 <div class = "answer">
-Taking the equation for linear regression directly from notes:}
+Taking the equation for linear regression directly from notes:
-\vspace{-0.1cm}

 \begin{equation*}
     m = \frac{\sum(x_i-\bar{x})y_i}{\sum(x_i-\bar{x})^2}
 \end{equation*}